ippontech/blog-usa/posts/kotlin-like-java-but-better-2.md

     }
 }
 ```
 This class represents the Person model that our service works with.
-This is a fairly basic Plain Old Java Object (POJO) that includes several boilerplate getter and setter functions.
+This is a fairly basic Plain Old Java Object (POJO) that includes several boilerplate getter and setter functions, as well as `@JsonProperty` annotations to assist in JSON Serialization.
 As we are rewriting this class in Kotlin, this is a great opportunity to utilize [Data Classes](https://kotlinlang.org/docs/data-classes.html), which already have default getter and setter functions, as well as defaults for other common functions such as `toString()`.
 We can delete the old Person.Java file, and create a new Person.kt Kotlin file that looks like this:
 ### Person.kt
 ```Kotlin
 /**